Wiggle It (2 in a Room song): Covers

+In 1991, Alvin and the Chipmunks covered "Wiggle It" for their album The Chipmunks Rock the House.
 In 2008, Australian singer Ricki-Lee Coulter used the chorus from the song for her own version, also titled "Wiggle It," which reached number 11 on the Australian ARIA Singles Chart in September 2008, eight positions below the original version.
 2 in a Room received writing credits on this single as well.